-Open Road is Diane’s newest CD release.
+Open Road is Diane’s new 2018 CD release.

-For now, just email Diane direct from the Contact page here to order.
+You can always email Diane direct from the Contact page here to order.

 About Open Road: